-Crispy Shrimp Rolls With Cole Slaw – These crispy shrimp rolls are sort of a cross between a lobster roll and a shrimp po’boy.
-My sons call them shrimp dogs because we assemble them on hot dog buns.
-I serve them topped with my Homestyle Cole Slaw and find it’s a terrific way to feed a group without breaking the bank.
+These Crispy Shrimp Rolls with Cole Slaw are a cross between a lobster roll and a shrimp po'boy.
+My son s dubbed them "shrimp dogs" because we typically serve them on hot dog buns.
+Crispy seasoned breaded shrimp is cooked to crunchy perfection then topped with homemade cole slaw.
+It's a tasty way to feed a group without breaking the bank.

 - ½ cup plain yellow cornmeal

 - 3 ½ teaspoon seafood seasoning divided [i.e. Seafood Magic, Old Bay, Cajun-Creole]

 - ½ teaspoon ground cumin

 - 1 ½ cup whole buttermilk